uvcat7/ae-patch/README.md

 The .twx files in .eff and .mdl files will be extracted to /dataeff, with their .eff/.mdl file included as part of the path.
 Then they will be extracted to /imageseff in .dds format.

-## 03_Export_Twx_Only.py
+## 03_Patch_Textures.py
-Now, modify whatever .dds files in the /images folder you'd like to modify.
+Now, modify whatever .dds files in the /images or /imageseff folder you'd like.

 Once you want to patch the game, run this script.
-It will build all the .twx files from the .dds files and copy them to the /datapatch folder, keeping the existing file structre.
+It will build all the .twx, .eff, and .mdl files from the .dds files and copy them to the /datapatch folder, keeping the existing file structre.
-This folder will then be used to patch *any* file in the game, not just .twx files.
+This folder can be used to patch *any* file in the game, not just graphics files.

-To modify the graphics in the .twx and .mdl files, you'll need a hex editor.
-Handily, the .dds file is not compressed in the .eff/.mdl file so this process should always work:
-* Find the name of the texture file in the .eff/.mdl file.
-This will be in a table at the beginning.
-* Go to the offset specified in 0x18-0x1B, where 0x0 is the beginning of the file name.
-Keep in mind the data is little-endian.
-  * You'll know the address is correct if the first four bytes starting from the address are `TWX0`.
-* Copy the data starting from 0x80 in the .dds file to the data starting from 0x30 of the .twx file.
-* Then copy the modified .mdl/.eff file to its appropriate path in the /datapatch folder.

 ## 04_Rebuild_Dat.py
 This file will rebuild GAME_PATCH.DAT and INFO_PATCH.DAT, using only the /data and /datapatch folders.